 Martha J. Demski.
-Ms. Demski, age 69, has served as one of our Directors since 2005 and as Chair of our Board of Directors since June 2018.
-From August 2011 to May 2017, Ms. Demski served as Senior Vice President and Chief Financial Officer of Ajinomoto Althea, Inc. (now known as Ajinomoto Bio-Pharma Services), a fully-integrated contract development and manufacturing organization.
+Ms. Demski, age 70, has served as one of our Directors since 2005 and as Chair of our Board of Directors since June 2018.
+From August 2011 to May 2017, Ms. Demski served as Senior Vice President and Chief Financial Officer of Ajinomoto Althea, Inc. (now known as Ajinomoto Bio-Pharma Services), a fully integrated contract development and manufacturing organization.
 From July 2008 to December 2010, Ms. Demski served as the Interim Chief Operating Officer and Chief Financial Officer of the Sidney Kimmel Cancer Center, a non-profit corporation that was engaged in biomedical research.
 Previously, Ms. Demski served as Vice President and Chief Financial Officer of Vical Incorporated, a biopharmaceutical company from December 1988 to June 2004.
-Ms. Demski currently serves on the Board of Directors, chairs the audit committee and is a member of the compensation committee of ADMA Biologics, Inc. and Equillium, Inc., both of which are publicly-traded biopharmaceutical companies.
-Ms. Demski served as audit committee chair and compensation committee member of Adamas Pharmaceuticals until their acquisition by Supernus in November 2021.
-Prior to 2018, Ms. Demski was a member of the board, chair of the audit committee and member of the compensation committee, nominating and governance committee, and operating committee of Neothetics, Inc., a publicly traded biotech company.
+Ms. Demski currently serves on the Board of Directors of ADMA Biologics, Inc. and Equillium, Inc., both of which are publicly traded biopharmaceutical companies.
+She is a member of the Audit Committee of ADMA Biologics, Inc. and chairs the Audit Committee and is a member of the Compensation Committee at Equillium, Inc. Additionally, she serves as a member of the Audit Committee of Chimerix.
+Ms. Demski served as Audit Committee Chair and Compensation Committee member of Adamas Pharmaceuticals until their acquisition by Supernus in November 2021.
+Prior to 2018, Ms. Demski was a member of the Board, Chair of the Audit Committee and member of the Compensation Committee, Nominating and Governance Committee, and Operating Committee of Neothetics, Inc., a publicly traded biotech company.
 Ms. Demski is a National Association of Corporate Directors Board Governance Fellow.
-In 2017, she received the Director of the Year in Corporate Governance award by the Corporate Directors Forum.
-Additionally, Ms. Demski has over 13 years of banking experience with Bank of America.
-Ms. Demski earned a B.A. from Michigan State University and an M.B.A. from The University of Chicago Booth School of Business with concentrations in accounting and finance.
-Our Board of Directors believes that Ms. Demski's more than 35 years' experience in the fields of finance and biotechnology as well as her experience as a member of various boards of Direct
+In 2017, she received the Director of the Year in Corporate Governance award by the Corporate Directors Forum, Additionally, Ms. Demski has over 13 years of banking experience with Bank of America, Ms. Demski earned a B.A. from Michigan State University and an M.B.A. from The University of Chicago Booth School of Business with concentrations in accounting and finance.
+Our Board of Directors believes that Ms. Demski's more than 40 years' experience in the fields of finance and biotechnology as well as her experience as a member of various boards of Directors qualifies her to serve on our Board of Directors.